armory/docs/content/en/docs/installation/guide/install-redhat-marketplace.md

 ---
-title: Install on OpenShift using the Armory Operator from the Red Hat Marketplace
+title: Installing the Armory Enterprise Platform for Spinnaker on OpenShift using the Armory Operator from the Red Hat Marketplace
 linkTitle: Install on OpenShift
 weight: 2
 description: >